Presentations at Veterinary Schools

 It is a sad fact that the intentional poisoning of animals occurs on a regular basis.
 Most cases involve either neighborhood pets or wildlife.
 In many situations, law enforcement or regulatory agencies become involved in case investigations and there is always the potential for litigation to occur.
 Veterinarians play critical roles in: 1) recognition of possible malicious poisoning cases, 2) collection of proper antemortem or postmortem samples for the diagnosis of specific toxicant exposure, 3) advising owners and law enforcement or regulatory agency personnel about case details.
 This presentation is designed to provide the proper tools to help recognize and resolve malicious animal poisoning cases.

-To request an HSVMA presentation, please send an email to Erin Luebkeman, Student Outreach Coordinator, with the following information:
+To request an HSVMA presentation, please send an email to Erin Luebkeman, Outreach and Program Coordinator, with the following information:

 Priority scheduling will be granted to schools with HSVMA Student Chapters.